-Leslie Hart-Davidson, Allied Member ASID, is a nationally recognized interior designer and owner of Hart-Davidson Designs (HDD) in Michigan.
+Leslie Hart-Davidson is a nationally recognized professional interior designer, author, and owner of HDD Studios in Michigan.
 Leslie holds a B.A. in interior design and has nearly two decades of industry experience, but credits her family for the desire to enter the world of design.
 The Hart family practiced real estate flipping while she was a child, so her calling for home improvement came early.

 Leslie lives and breathes interior design not only in her successful design business, but also through her extensive writing career.
 She has written two home improvement books full of snark and great content: Remodeling Your House without Killing Your Spouse in 2014 and It’s Not Your Room, it’s You in 2016.
 Leslie’s most recent book is a combination kitchen design/memoir/cookbook titled Food is Love that will be showcased during the 2022 season’s seminars.

 The design philosophy Leslie adopted when she started her business more than 20 years ago is straightforward: design is a democracy, not a dictatorship.
 This guiding principle helps audience members and clients better understand design language and the psychology behind how they live in their homes.
 Her innovative seminars include “Thing or Not a Thing: The Best and Worst of Today’s Design Trends,” and “Leveling Up from Live, Laugh, Love.
 When she’s not on stage or on camera, you can find Leslie posting witty lifestyle content to her Facebook page and whipping up delightful meals in her charming 140-year-old Michigan farmhouse.

 Chef Tommy FitzGerald

 Tommy’s recipes are stupidly simple by design, with creations that are surprisingly simple and quick, but with big taste to wow your palette!